watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 29: 2017-Jan-31
+**Today's Progress** Got the new bot working just to watch it crash again and again.
+Some of that is from stripping specifics out of the example code I have to base my bot on.
+Struggling with Object Orientation and inheritance in Python.
+I may just revert to a non- OO version and buid on what I did last week.

+**Thoughts** Another brick wall!

 ### Day 28: 2017-Jan-30
 **Today's Progress** VirtualEnv now all working.
 Installed my friend Andrew Sage's [Slackbot module](https://github.com/andrewsage/slackbot) which is packaged to install via pip.
 Created a new bot from it, using his Eventbrite example.
 Couldn't get it running.
 Spent an hour debugging to no avail.